lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Readers Notes.md

 - the guards that carry guns are not [[Guardians of the Faith]] but are specially picked [[Angels]]

 - is this new [[Culture|society]] worldwide or just the united states?
-	- just the us or at least just north America
+	- just the US or at least just north America
+		- Canada is consider a safe place for escape so just the US

 - many other women had stayed in what is now [[Offred]]'s room b4 her